 Term Life Insurance Offers Better Coverage For Less Money

 The main reason mortgage life insurance is undesirable is because term life insurance offers much better coverage for only a little more money (and in some cases less).
-Head over to InsureMe.com and enter your zip code.
+Head over to an insurance quote site such as InsureMe.com and enter your zip code.
 Running the numbers, a healthy 29 year old can get a $1,000,000 20-year term life insurance policy for right at $40 per month while a moderately-healthy 39 year old can get the same $1,000,000 policy for about $60 per month.

 That $1,000,000 life insurance payout is likely going to be much larger than your mortgage, for starters, and the benefit amount will never decline.
 Even if you die the day before your policy expires, your beneficiaries will get the entire $1,000,000.
 By contrast, your beneficiaries would be lucky to get $500 were you to die the day before your mortgage life insurance policy expired.